 Bath is a large city in Somerset, England, with a population of nearly 100,000 people.
-On the river of Avon, Bath is known for the Roman baths that it’s named after and that gave it UNESCO World Heritage Site status in 1987.
+On the river of Avon, Bath is known for the Roman baths that it’s named after and received UNESCO World Heritage Site status in 1987.

-Since the 17th century, the city’s spring waters have been claimed to offer restorative powers and have helped Bath become one of the ten most visited English cities.
-Having undergone major restorative building since the Bath Blitz of World War II, it has become a highly popular destination for residents as well as visitors.
-Bath has a low crime rate, equivalent to just 780 per 100,000 when taking into account burglary, robbery, and violent crimes.
-Average house prices in Bath are over £500,000 per property, which means that while it is safe, it is an expensive city to make home.
+Since the 17th century, the city’s spring waters have been claimed to offer restorative powers and have helped Bath become one of the 10 most visited English cities.
+Having undergone major restorative building since the Bath Blitz of World War II, it has become a highly popular destination for residents and visitors.
+Bath has a low crime rate, equivalent to just 780 per 100,000, when taking into account burglary, robbery, and violent crimes.
+Average house prices in Bath are over £500,000 per property, which means that while it is safe, it is an expensive city to make a home.

 |Average House Price:||£300,000|

-York is another ancient UK city with Roman heritage.
-Existing roman architecture includes the city walls, York Castle, and York Minster, all of which are popular tourist attractions and carve the city’s landscape.
+York is another ancient UK city with a Roman heritage.
+The existing roman architecture includes the city walls, York Castle, and York Minster, all of which are popular tourist attractions and carve the city’s landscape.
 York was subject to bombing during World War II but did not suffer as badly as many other Northern cities.

 Average house prices are £300,000, which is reasonable for a modest to large city, and there are hundreds of traditional pubs, some of which are several hundred years old.

 Telford is a medium-sized city in Shropshire, England, with 140,000 people.
 It is one of the fastest-growing towns and was traditionally an industrial town.
 The UNESCO World Heritage Site considers it the safest major town in Shropshire, and average house prices are £210,000.